Update: United Airlines Holdings Inc. (UAL) stock following data analysis

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of United Airlines Holdings Inc. (NASDAQ:UAL) dipped -0.70% to close Wednesday’s market session at $48.16, lower as compared to yesterday’s close.
-The stock price fluctuated between $47.8715 and $49.96 throughout the trading session with the volume trading being 14870490 shares, which represented a significant variation when compared to the three months average volume of 12.82 million shares.
-The firm’s stock price fluctuated -4.25% within the last five trades and -13.60% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 9.26% in the last 6 months and -15.39% was subtracted to its value over the previous 3 months.
-UAL stock is trading at a margin of -9.02%, -11.97% and 0.24% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of United Airlines Holdings Inc. (NASDAQ:UAL) dipped -0.93% to close Thursday’s market session at $47.71, lower as compared to yesterday’s close.
+The stock price fluctuated between $46.96 and $48.63 throughout the trading session with the volume trading being 12244548 shares, which represented a significant variation when compared to the three months average volume of 12.85 million shares.
+The firm’s stock price fluctuated -3.93% within the last five trades and -13.71% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 7.38% in the last 6 months and -14.99% was subtracted to its value over the previous 3 months.
+UAL stock is trading at a margin of -9.26%, -12.60% and -0.84% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does United Airlines Holdings Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?